eezstreet/SWATEliteForce/README.md

 	- M1Super90 Shotgun: Cut shotgun from the original game.
 Lower magazine size than the M4Super90 but faster firing rate and more manageable recoil.
 	- Glock 18: Spitfire machine pistol, available as a secondary.
 	- Glock 19: Ultra lightweight 9mm pistol.
+        - Colt Model 635 9mm SMG: SMG based on the M4A1.
+Includes a suppressed variant.
 * Added 3-Packs (tactical) of the following.
 They are equivalent in weight and bulk to five items, to incentivize taking single items over packs:
 	- Grenades
 	- Wedges